Please configure

 Local Fibre Companies (LFCs) install Fibre in New Zealand.
 The LFCs Spark uses are Chorus, NorthPower, Tuatahi First Fibre, Enable and Unison.

-These are older technologies that transfer information using traditional copper lines.
+These are older technologies that transfer information along copper lines.

 Your household and usage

-Each household will have different needs from their broadband.
-Some of the factors within your home that can affect your broadband performance are:
+Each household will have different needs for their broadband.
+Some of the factors in your home that can affect your broadband performance are:

-• The number of people using the internet at the same time.
+• The amount of people using the internet at the same time.

-• What they're using the internet for.
-For example, gaming or streaming high-definition movies uses more data than browsing websites.
+• What each person is using the internet for e.g. gaming or streaming high-definition movies uses more data than browsing websites.

-• The number of devices in your household.
-Most people have mobile phones and laptops.
-You might also have WiFi devices such as smart TVs, security cameras and smart lighting.
+• The number of devices in your household - this includes smart TVs, security cameras and smart lighting.

-• The size and layout of your house.
-If you're far away from your modem, or on a different level of the house, your WiFi speed may slow down.
+• The size and layout of your home - if you're far away from your modem, or on a different level of the house, your WiFi speed may slow down.

-If you use the internet on a single device it can access the majority of the speed that's available.
+If you use the internet on a single device, it accesses the majority of the speed that's available.
 When you have multiple devices using the internet at the same time, they share the available speed between them.

-To find the right broadband plan, consider your household's current usage and needs.
-If you've had your current plan for a while, these needs may have changed since you got it.
+To find the right broadband plan for you, consider your household's current usage and needs.
+If you've had your current plan for a while, these needs may have changed.

 Your hardware and devices

 The hardware and devices in your household can impact your broadband performance.
-These are some factors to consider:
+Here are some factors to consider:

 Modems have maximum speeds they can support.
-Older modems might not be able to achieve the speeds that some plans are capable of delivering.
 If you've had your modem for a while, check whether it can support the speed of your broadband plan.

 Check modem compatibility